biothings/biothings.api/docs/tutorial/hub_tutorial.rst

 Configuration file
 ^^^^^^^^^^^^^^^^^^

 Before starting to implement our hub, we first need to define a configuration file.
-A `config_hub.py <https://github.com/biothings/biothings.species/blob/master/src/config_hub.py>` file contains all the required configuration variables, some **have** to be defined in your own application, other **can** be overriden as needed.
+This `default_config.py <https://github.com/biothings/biothings.api/blob/master/biothings/hub/default_config.py>` file contains all the required and optional configuration variables, some **have** to be defined in your own application, other **can** be overriden as needed (see `config_hub.py <https://github.com/biothings/biothings.species/blob/master/src/config_hub.py>` for an example).

 Typically we will have to define the following: